aricept/stf-tech-manual/memorial.md

 -   USS Observance, NCC-98806
 -   USS Colin Prell'noth, NCC-98807

-The following ships are named for heroic Crusader junior crew members who died in the line of duty during the First Contact Mission with the Flea’tans.
+The following ships are named for heroic Crusader junior crew members who died in the line of duty during the First Contact Mission with the Flea'tans.
 These ships are reserved for NPC status only and may be reused as needed by gamemasters.

 -   USS William Harris, NCC-98808
 -   USS Ronald Merigrin, NCC-98809